Not All Patches are What You Need: Expediting Vision Transformers via Token Reorganizations: Introduction

 Computer vision research has evolved into Transformers since ViTs~\citep{dosovitskiy2020image}.
 Equipped with global self-attention, ViTs have shown impressive capability upon local convolution (i.e., CNNs) on prevalent visual recognition scenarios, including image classification~\citep{dosovitskiy2020image, touvron2021training, jiang2021all, graham2021levit}, object detection~\citep{detr}, and semantic segmentation~\citep{segformer, liu2021swin, pvt, wang2021end}, with both supervised and unsupervised (self-supervised) training~\citep{pan2021videomoco,ge2021revitalizing} configurations.
 Based on the main spirit of ViTs (i.e., MHSA), there are wide investigations~\citep{liu2021swin, twins, pvt} to explore the network structure of ViT models for continuous recognition performance improvement.

 Along with the development of ViT models, the computation burden is becoming an issue.
-The global self-attention between image tokens and long-range dependency make the model converge slow compared to CNNs.
 As illustrated in~\citep{dosovitskiy2020image}, training a ViT from scratch typically requires larger datasets (e.g., ImageNet-21k~\citep{imagenet} and JFT-300M~\citep{JFT-300}) than those of CNNs (e.g., CIFAR-10/100~\citep{cifar} and ImageNet-1k).
 Also, using more training iterations is a necessity for network convergence~\citep{dosovitskiy2020image, touvron2021training,wang2022dynamixer}.
 Without such large scale training, the ViT models are not fully exploited and perform inferior on visual recognition scenarios.
 These issues motivate us to expedite ViTs for practice usage.

 The model acceleration of ViTs is important to reduce computational complexity.
 However, there are few studies focused on ViT acceleration.
 This is because the significant model difference between CNNs and ViTs prevents CNN model acceleration (e.g., pruning and distillation) from applying on ViTs.
 Nevertheless, we analyze ViT from another perspective.
 We observe that not all image tokens in ViTs contribute positively to the final predictions.
 Fig.~\ref{fig:toy_model} shows some examples where part of the input image tokens are randomly dropped out.
 In Fig.~\ref{fig:toy2}, removing image tokens related to the visual content of the corresponding category makes the ViT predict incorrectly.
 In comparison, removing unrelated image tokens does not affect ViT predictions, as shown in Fig.~\ref{fig:toy1}.
 On the other hand, we notice that ViTs divide images into non-overlapping tokens and perform self-attention \citep{vaswani2017attention} computation on these tokens.
 A notable characteristic of self-attention is that it can process a varying number of tokens.
-These observations motivate us to reorganize image tokens for ViT model accelerations.
+These observations motivate us to reorganize image tokens for ViT model accelerations. \citet{naseer2021intriguing} also showed that ViT are robust to patch drop, which motivates the idea of dropping the less informative patches to accelerate ViT inference.

 \swfive{0.2\linewidth}